Ocasio-Cortez, Pelosi to meet and discuss working relationship

 Pelosi forcefully defended the four congresswomen in the furor that played out after Trump’s tweets, calling his comments “disgraceful and disgusting” and “racist.”

+Separately, Pelosi again tried to tamp down efforts within her party to begin impeachment proceedings against Trump.
+Pelosi has urged Democrats to hold off while panels conclude investigations into whether Trump colluded with Russia’s meddling in the 2016 presidential election or obstructed Special Counsel Robert Mueller’s investigation of the matter.

-The Democratic-controlled House late on Tuesday passed a resolution condemning Trump’s comments by a 240-187 vote, with four Republicans joining Democrats in support of the measure.
+The Democratic-controlled House late on Tuesday passed the resolution condemning Trump’s comments by a 240-187 vote, with four Republicans joining Democrats in support of the measure.

 Dozens of Republicans in Congress have also criticized or raised some level of concern about Trump’s attacks.